-A ‘Tsunami’ Swallowed Dozens Of Tourists At A Water Park As Wave Pool Machine Malfunctions
+A ‘Tsunami’ Swallowed Dozens Of Tourists At A Water Park, As Wave Pool Machine Malfunctions

 — Jon | The Money Shed (@themoneyshed) July 25, 2019

 Meanwhile, theme park accidents are relatively rare in countries with tough regulatory controls, but they do happen.
 For example, as CBC News reports, four people drowned at an Australian theme park in 2016 when a raft on a river-raft ride flipped over at the Dreamworld amusement park on Australia’s Gold Coast.
-That same year, a water ride at Kansas City, Kansas’ Oceans of Fun water park malfunctioned, decapitating a ten-year-old boy.
+That same year, a water ride at Oceans of Fun in Kansas City, Kansas, malfunctioned, decapitating a 10-year-old boy.
 And in 1984, eight people were killed when a fire tore through a haunted-house attraction at Six Flags Great Adventure park in Jackson Township, New Jersey.